 The Jardins de l’Abbaye de Valloires in the Pas-de-Calais website doesn’t give much away.
 However when you visit, you’ll be given a guide to the garden which tells you that the gardens have a collection of 5000 species of plant in a historical location – the Abbaye de Valloires.
 We didn’t go into the Abbey itself, we would have but you can only go on a guided tour at certain times as the Abbey is still used as a children’s home.
 Friends have told us it is worth the effort to go in, apparently the baroque style inside is remarkable but if you do go it’s worth checking their website first to make sure the tour is available as it shuts for marriages, heritage days etc. [Their website is www.abbaye-valloires.com].

-If roses are your thing – the poly tunnel shop has a huge choice of rose plants for sale – some quite rare apparently.
+If roses are your thing, the poly tunnel shop has a huge choice of rose plants for sale.
+Some are quite rare apparently.

 Its a very pretty garden, good for a picnic and a reasonable wander.